plainC/wondermacros/README.md

 The package contains just header files.
 To install wondermacros directory under /usr/include, type 'make install' as root.

+## #xamples

+See some examples under examples directory.

+## Regression Test Set

+To run regression tests, go to under main level directory test and type make to compile.
+The regression tests are written directly to the macro files.
+To run all tests type ./wondermacros after building the test set.

 ## Macro Reference